Dynatrace/helm-charts/dynatrace-oneagent-operator/README.md

 It watches custom resources `OneAgent` and monitors the desired state constantly.
 The rollout of the Dynatrace OneAgent is managed by a DaemonSet initially.
 From here on the Dynatrace OneAgent Operator controls the lifecycle and keeps track of new versions and triggers updates if required.
+The Dynatrace OneAgent Operator's Helm Chart will also roll out the actual OneAgent automatically during installation.

 ![Overview](./overview.svg)